 On January 12, 2015, the Company participated in the first procedural meeting called by the ICSID arbitration tribunal, which addressed an agenda comprised of largely procedural matters.
-Following the first procedural meeting, the ICSID tribunal issued Procedural Order No. 1 on

-January 27, 2015, addressing the procedural issues discussed during the meeting.
+Following the first procedural meeting, the ICSID tribunal issued Procedural Order No. 1 on January 27, 2015, addressing the procedural issues discussed during the meeting.
 Set forth below is a summary of the tribunal's material decisions in P.O.
 No. 1:

-- Bear Creek will submit its legal memorial on the merits, witness statements, expert witness statements and supporting documentation by May 29, 2015; - The Government of Peru will have 130 days to submit its counter-memorial and lodge jurisdictional objections, if any; - Bear Creek will have 94 days to submit its reply on the merits and counter-memorial on jurisdiction, if any; - The Government of Peru will have 94 days to submit its rejoinder on the merits and reply on jurisdiction, if any; - Bear Creek will have 45 days to submit its rejoinder on jurisdiction, if any; - A process for non-disputing party submissions (amicus submissions), if any, is scheduled for the period June 9, 2016 July 21, 2016; and - The final hearings before the ICSID arbitration tribunal will take place in Washington D.C. on September 8 14, 2016, with three days held in reserve in case more hearing time is needed.
+- Bear Creek will submit its legal memorial on the merits, witness statements, expert witness statements and supporting documentation by May 29, 2015; (completed) - The Government of Peru will have 130 days to submit its counter-memorial and lodge jurisdictional objections, if any; (completed) - Bear Creek will have 94 days to submit its reply on the merits and counter-memorial on jurisdiction, if any; (completed) - The Government of Peru will have 94 days to submit its rejoinder on the merits and reply on jurisdiction, (completed) - Bear Creek will then have 45 days to submit its rejoinder on jurisdiction, if any; - A process for non-disputing party submissions (amicus submissions), if any, is scheduled for the period June 9, 2016 July 21, 2016; and - The final hearings before the ICSID arbitration tribunal will take place in Washington D.C. on September 8 16, 2016.

 The Company submitted its memorial on the merits on May 29 2015 and is seeking full reparation for, among other things, the Peruvian Government's expropriation of Santa Ana as well as resulting damages to the Corani project.
 In its Memorial on the Merits, the Company articulated factual and legal arguments supporting its claims against the Peruvian Government.
 In its Memorial on the Merits, the Company calculated the damages sustained with respect to the expropriation of Santa Ana as the Fair Market Value ("FMV") of the Santa Ana project on the date immediately prior its expropriation by the Government.
-The Company estimated the FMV of the Santa Ana Project at US\$ 224.2 million as of June 23, 2011 using the discounted cash flow analysis ("DCF), excluding interest.
+Company estimated the FMV of the Santa Ana Project at US\$ 224.2 million as of June 23, 2011 using the discounted cash flow analysis ("DCF), excluding interest.
 The Company also estimated the damages to Corani resulting from Peru's expropriation of Santa Ana at \$170.6 million, excluding interest.
 Accordingly, the Company requested that the Tribunal award it the sum of \$522.2 million, which includes pre-award interest of 5.0% per annum, compounded annually, up to the estimated date of the award (March 15, 2017).
+The Government of Peru has submitted its counter-memorial on October 6, 2015, and the Company submitted its reply to Peru's counter-memorial in early January 2016.
+Peru's rejoinder to the latest filing was submitted to ICSID in mid-April and a final submission from the Company will be filed in late May 2016.